 Charmed Kubernetes packages Canonical’s operational expertise alongside the same upstream binaries as Kubernetes, making it easily re-deployable across public clouds (AWS, GCE, Azure or Rackspace), private infrastructure (OpenStack, VMware), and even bare metal - from your laptop to the lab.

-Below we will use Charmed Kubernetes to build a highly available (HA) production ready Kubernetes cluster—with 2 masters, 3 workers, 3 etcd nodes, and a load balancer for the HA control plane, as well as with logging, monitoring, scaling, and all the operational tools to automate the deployment and lifecycle management of your cluster.
+Below we will use Charmed Kubernetes to build a highly available (HA) production ready Kubernetes cluster—with 2 control plane nodes, 3 worker nodes, 3 etcd nodes, and a load balancer for the HA control plane, as well as with logging, monitoring, scaling, and all the operational tools to automate the deployment and lifecycle management of your cluster.

 In this tutorial you’ll learn how to…